ijzershop/PrestaShop/modules/ps_sharebuttons/Readme.md

 ## About

-Displays social media sharing buttons (Twitter, Facebook, and Pinterest) on every product page.
+Instagram, YouTube, gather your community with social media sharing buttons on product pages.

 ## Multistore compatibility